MicrosoftDocs/visualstudio-docs/docs/python/managing-python-projects-in-visual-studio.md

 ### .NET projects

 When working with IronPython, you can add references to .NET assemblies to enable IntelliSense.
-For .NET projects in your solution, right-click the **References** node in your Python project, select **Add Reference**, select the **Projects** tab, and browse to the desired project.
+For .NET projects in your solution, select and hold (or right-click) the **References** node in your Python project, select **Add Reference**, select the **Projects** tab, and browse to the desired project.
 For DLLs that you've downloaded separately, select the **Browse** tab instead and browse to the desired DLL.

 Because references in IronPython are not available until a call to `clr.AddReference('<AssemblyName>')` is made, you also need to add an appropriate `clr.AddReference` call to the assembly, typically at the beginning of your code.
 For example, the code created by the **IronPython Windows Forms Application** project template in Visual Studio includes two calls at the top of the file: